Skip to content

 secretName: ca-cert

-- a service `my-service` in the kube-system namespace
+• a service my-service in the my-namespace namespace

 apiVersion: networking.k8s.io/v1